bonni208/Business_Ethics/Business_Ethics.md

 This course is designed to be engaging, challenging, and practical, encouraging you to think deeply about your roles in shaping the ethical landscape of business.
 My hope is that you will 'show up' for it in the fullness of who you are and that together we will cultivate the kind of environment that is necessary for that kind of vulnerability to be possible.
 The is made up of ten lessons [^1] and ten challenges[^2].
 Each lesson is designed to generate curiosity and help reinforce the relevance of the content.
 Each challenge provides opportunities to apply the learning in your unique context and to take time out for personal reflection.

+At certain parts of my life, I have felt stuck deciding on what seemed like two, binary choices.
+Like those old fashioned tv game shows where you had to pick door A or door B. Someone I worked with reminded me that there are hardly only just two options we might pick in our lives.
+The options are boundless.
+But, also, Henry Noun reminds us in the following quote that God is with us, through all the choices we make in our life and we can rest easy in that.

 > "There is no such thing as the right place, the right job, the right calling or ministry.
 I can be happy or unhappy in all situations.
 I am sure of it, because I have been … deciding to do this, that, or the other for the next five, ten, or twenty years is no great decision.
 Turning fully, unconditionally, and without fear to God is.
 Yet this awareness sets me free."
 >
 > ~ Henry J.M.
 Nouwen